New Zealand House of Representatives: Passage of legislation

 Most parliamentary business is about making new laws and amending old laws.
 The House examines and amends bills—the title given to a proposed piece of legislation while under consideration by the House—in several formal stages.
 The term for these stages is "reading", which originates from the practice in the British Parliament where bills were literally read aloud in the chamber.
 In New Zealand only a bill's title is read aloud.
-Once a bill has passed through all its parliamentary stages it is enacted and becomes an Act of Parliament, forming part of New Zealand's law.
+Once a bill has passed through all its parliamentary stages it is enacted and becomes an act of Parliament, forming part of New Zealand's law.

-Bills become Acts after being approved three times by House votes and then receiving the Royal Assent from the governor-general.
+Bills become acts after being approved three times by House votes and then receiving the Royal Assent from the governor-general.
 The majority of bills are proposed by the government of the day (that is, the party or coalition parties that command a majority in the House) to implement its policies.
 These policies may relate to the raising of revenue through taxation bills or the expenditure of money through appropriation bills (including those bills giving effect to the budget).
 It is rare for government bills to be defeated—indeed the first to be defeated in the twentieth century was in 1998, when the Local Government Amendment Bill (No 5) was defeated on its second reading.

 Individual MPs who are not ministers may propose their own bills, called members' bills—these are usually put forward by opposition parties, or by MPs who wish to deal with a matter that parties do not take positions on.
+At any time, there are eight members bills awaiting their first reading, and when space becomes available, new member's bills are selected by ballot to be introduced.
+The ballet is conducted by drawing numbered counters out of a biscuit tin, giving the whole member's bill process the nickname "democracy by biscuit tin".
 Local government and private individuals may also propose legislation to be introduced by an MP.

 Proxy voting is allowed, in which members may designate a party or another member to vote on their behalf.
 An excuse is required.

 First reading

 The first stage of the process is the first reading.
 The member introducing the bill (often a minister) will give a detailed speech on the bill as a whole.
-Debate on the bill last about two hours for government bills and one hour for other members' bills, with 12 MPs making ten-minute speeches on the bill's general principles.
+Debate on the bill lasts about two hours for government bills and one hour for other members' bills, with 12 MPs making ten-minute speeches on the bill's general principles.
 Speaking slots are allocated based on the size of each party, with different parties using different methods to distribute their slots among their members.